JK3Y/NPS-Browser-macOS/README.md

 * Downloads can be started from the bookmark list
 * Downloads can be stopped and resumed at any point, they can also be resumed if the app is closed during download.

-Note that the data from the server is stored until you decide to refresh the database.

 ## Building
 Make sure you have [CocoaPods][] installed.
 Open a terminal and install the dependencies: